freedreamer82/haa_manager_cli/README.md

 20:33:10,INFO use: nc -kulnw0 45678
 ```

+20:33:09,ERROR HAA-12345 NOT online..! means that in the paring file there is the device BUT it's not online during the scan.

-To see the progress , as suggested , use:
+To see the update progress , as suggested , use:

 `nc -kulnw0 45678`